tylerdotrar/RGBwiki/vault/Red Cell/14. Cheatsheets/Tools/Impacket Cheatsheet.md

+## Overview
+---

-Impackets is an invaluable library of python-based exploitation tools.
+**Impacket** is an invaluable library of python-based exploitation tools.
 The library also reuses a lot of authentication methods and syntax, so in a lot of cases you can get away with simply changing the specific impacket command being ran without needing to change any parameters.

 On Kali Linux, the impacket library is in your path by default and each python script is prefaced with "impacket-" for more intuitive usage.